-Coaching is a highly customized service that is best understood through specific examples.
-While many clients choose my SLC Jump Start ™ program (see below), coaching is not a form of “one size fits all” consulting.
-There are, however, some common reasons why you might want to work with a coach.
+Coaching is a highly customized service that is best understood through specific examples (scroll down to see some of my representative coaching engagements).
+While many clients choose my SLC Jump Start ™ program (see below), coaching is not a form of "one size fits all" consulting.
+There are, however, some common reasons why you might want to hire me as your coach.
 For example:

 Many clients contact me as they begin to make the transition from associate to partner.
-Some have already achieved partnership status while others have been told that generating business is a prerequisite.
+Firms hire me when they want too make an investment in their up-and-coming talent.
+Individual lawyers hire me when they want to elevate their own marketing success and they don't have internal firm resources available.
+Some of my clients have already achieved partnership status while others have been told that generating business is a prerequisite.
 In both cases, these attorneys need to understand how to reorient themselves so that a portion of their time is spent building their reputation and building their business relationships.
 For these clients, I offer a five step coaching program called SLC Jump Start ™ .
 While SLC Jump Start ™ is tailored to the specific needs of each coaching client, the basic steps are as follows:

 I have successfully worked through these steps with numerous clients who have gone on to build successful practices.
 Many of my clients , however, also come to me with a mix of career and marketing issues.
 Below is a description of several clients who have needed support with both their marketing and with a career transition.